kenzie-rylie/geo-guesser.code-/README.md

 3. Greece

 4. Wakanda

 Click on Greece because it is the corresponding number to the image.
-Another fun activity this webiste provides is historical facts about each country on the geo-guesser game.
+Another fun activity this website provides is historical facts about each country on the geo-guesser game.
 Only correct answers will provide historical facts.
-The thrid option is live covid 19 cases tracker.
+The third option is live covid-19 cases tracker.
 Simply click on the covid cases tab to begin your learning on covid per country.
-If you don't know how to click or know how to click on corresponding numbers please return to kindergarden and learn how to properly use a computer.

 ## File Descriptions

 ### General Code Files